launchdarkly/LaunchDarkly-Docs/src/content/topics/home/experimentation/managing/interpreting.md

 After you determine a winning variation, you can roll the winning variation out to 100% of your users from the flag's targeting page.
 To learn more, read [Percentage rollouts](https://docs.launchdarkly.com/docs/targeting-users#percentage-rollouts).
 <Callout intent="info">
-  <Callout.Title>Consider pausing an experiment after choosing a winning variation</Callout.Title>
+  <CalloutTitle>Consider pausing an experiment after choosing a winning variation</CalloutTitle>
-   <Callout.Description>If you're done with an experiment and have rolled the winning variation to your user base, it might be a good time to pause your experiment.
+   <CalloutDescription>If you're done with an experiment and have rolled the winning variation to your user base, it might be a good time to pause your experiment.
 Experiments on a userbase that only sees one flag variation do not return useful results.
 Pausing an experiment retains all the data collected so far.
-To learn more, read [Managing experiments](./managing-experiments).</Callout.Description>
+To learn more, read [Managing experiments](./managing-experiments).</CalloutDescription>
 </Callout>

 ## Further analyzing results